One of the best ways to make money online is with a blog.

 8. Entrepreneurs on Fire ($2.42M/year)

-John Lee Dumas (from Puerto Rico, USA) started Entrepreneurs on Fire over 10 years ago.
+John Lee Dumas (from Puerto Rico, USA) started Entrepreneurs on Fire about 11 years ago.

 Heyo!
 John Lee Dumas (JLD) here, founder and host of Entrepreneurs On Fire, an award-winning podcast where I interview inspiring Entrepreneurs who are truly ON FIRE!